500apes/etheropt.github.io/README.md

 Placing orders
 ----------
 The GUI queries the market makers and shows the best bid and offer for each option.
 To place an order, simply click the buy or sell button next to the contract and enter the size and price you wish to trade.
 Every contract shows your current position under "My position."
 If you place an order that doesn't immediately cross with the tightest resting order, the order will be broadcast to all of the market makers.
 The order will then rest on the order book until it expires or someone trades with it.
+By default, orders sent from the GUI will expire in 10 blocks (approximately two minutes).

 The GUI will only send an order if you have enough funds to cover it.
 If the order can partially match against a resting order, the partial cross will be sent to the smart contract to trade and the remaining order will rest on the book.
 For example, if you want to buy 10 eth worth of an option but there is only 5 eth offered, 5 eth will match and the remaining 5 eth will rest on the order book.
 Similarly, resting orders can be filled in pieces because the smart contract records the portion of an order that has already traded.
 For example, if you have a resting order to buy 10 eth worth of an option, it can be filled by two counterparties each selling 5 eth of the order.